 You can also try Lindt Excellence 85% Cacao with a Spanish rosé, many of which are made from Garnacha or Tempranillo grapes and are often very fruity with aromas of fresh strawberry, plum and cherry.

-A dry, sparkling rosé and Lindt Excellence Pink Peppercorn pair well together.
-For instance, 13th Street Winery Cuvée Rosé has a hint of sugar which highlights the flavours of toffee and caramel in this slightly tangy bar.
-The combination of the chocolate’s tannins and crunchy texture, along with its subtle spice, draws out the wine’s notes of wild strawberry and raspberry cream, while the peppercorns bring out a lovely pomegranate and peppery finish to the bubbly.
+A dry, sparkling rosé and Lindt Excellence Raspberry pair well together.
+For instance, 13th Street Winery Cuvée Rosé has a hint of sugar which highlights the tart flavours in this surprisingly tangy bar.
+The combination of the chocolate’s crunchy texture, along with its subtle fruitiness, draws out the wine’s notes of wild strawberry and raspberry cream, while the creamy cocoa brings out a lovely pomegranate and peppery finish to the bubbly.